rackerlabs/docs-intro-to-rackspace-cloud/our_products_and_services.rst

 Cloud Databases
 ^^^^^^^^^^^^^^^
-High performance, managed MySQL (including Percona and MariaDB) databases deployed in minutes.
+High performance, managed MySQL, Percona, and MariaDB databases deployed in minutes.
 Independently scale up RAM and storage as your database grows.
 Powered by the OpenStack `trove <https://wiki.openstack.org/wiki/Trove>`_ project.